Laminar flow is defined as airflow in which the entire body of air within a designated space is uniform in both velocity and direction.

 How is laminar air flow utilized in different types of equipment?

-Class II Biosafety Cabinets, sometimes referred to as laminar flow hoods, maintain product protection through HEPA-filtered laminar downflow over the work zone.
+Class II Biosafety Cabinets, sometimes referred to as cell or tissue culture hoods, maintain product protection through HEPA-filtered laminar downflow over the work zone.
 Per the NSF definition, these ventilated cabinets also feature inward airflow at the open front to protect operators and HEPA filtered exhaust air for environmental protection.

 Video demonstration, laminar airflow in action:

-Zoned airflow is not truly laminar.
+Zoned airflow is a classification used to describe air currents within Class II BSCs that are not truly laminar or uniform.
 Zoned airflow is used when equipment cannot achieve all of the protection required of a Class II biosafety cabinet with standard laminar airflow.
 Each zone, or column, of airflow is defined and has its own range in airspeed.
-This allows for higher speed barrier air columns to be utilized as an engineering solution to equipment that otherwise would have poor containment or product protection ratings.
+The borders between each Zone exhibit turbulence due to flowing of air at different speeds.
+This manipulation of higher speed barrier air columns is utilized as an engineering solution for equipment that otherwise would have poor containment or product protection ratings.

 Dilution flow is not the same as laminar air flow.
-The dilution flow principle is used in equipment such as filtered glove boxes.
-In these instances, HEPA-filtered air mixes with and dilutes interior airborne contaminants inside the glove box, and those contaminants are removed via a filtered exhaust system.
+The dilution flow principle is used in equipment such as filtered non-laminar glove boxes.
+In these instances, HEPA-filtered air is created from a filter that does not cover the work area of the enclosure or glove box.
+This air mixes with and dilutes interior airborne contaminants inside the glove box, and those contaminants are removed via a filtered exhaust system.
+Airflow with a dilution pattern is typically turbulent in nature.
 After the contamination source has been sealed, the dilution rate—or air changes per minute—will determine how much time must lapse before materials can be removed from the main chamber.

 While laminar air flow helps to reduce turbulence, turbulent flow encourages it by creating unintentional swirls of air that place particles randomly on surfaces within an enclosure.
 Turbulent flow can be disruptive to work that requires a dust-free environment and can lead to contamination.
 Obstructions, like items left inside enclosures, can create this unwanted turbulence.